qutip/qutip/doc/guide/guide-states.rst

     In [1]: thermal_dm(5, 1.25)

 QuTiP also provides a set of distance metrics for determining how close two density matrix distributions are to each other.
-Included are the trace distance :func:`qutip.metrics.tracedist` and the fidelity :func:`qutip.metrics.fidelity`.
+Included are the trace distance :func:`qutip.metrics.tracedist`, fidelity :func:`qutip.metrics.fidelity`, Hilbert-Schmidt distance :func:`qutip.metrics.hilbert_dist`, Bures distance :func:`qutip.metrics.bures_dist`, and Bures angle :func:`qutip.metrics.bures_angle`.

 .. ipython::